mhwombat/nix-for-numbskulls/flakes.md

 the build system you use, and more.
 There are Nix functions and tools that can simplify much of this, and new, easier-to-use ones are released regularly.

+# Writing your own flakes

 I recommend that you start by consulting some of the resources below, and find a simple example of a flake written for your programming language and chosen build system.
 I've started a small [collection of examples](flake-recipes.md) that may be helpful.
+You may find this [generic flake template](flake-recipes.md#a-generic-flake-template) helpful as a starting point for writing your first flake.

 # Other resources